jerser/jerser.github.io/_posts/2013-07-03-typo3-virtual-appliance-with-packer.md

 LAMP stack and TYPO3.
 You can now create a [Vagrantfile](http://docs.vagrantup.com/v2/vagrantfile/index.html) to further automate and streamline your TYPO3 development.

-I will write a follow-up on using Vagrant with this base box for TYPO3 development and some insight in automating TYPO3 deployment of configuration and extensions.

 ### About security

 This setup is (on purpose for simplicity) insecure.
 The root password is readable in the kickstart file and there is only a root user and no firewall.
 For local development this is okay, but obviously not for production/online usage.

-I will detail this in the follow-up post once I have used Packer to build production images.